Rel1cx/eslint-react/packages/eslint-plugin-naming-convention/src/rules/filename.md

 ## What it does

 Enforces naming convention for JSX files.
+By default, it enforces `kebab-case` for file names.

 ## Why is this good?

-Following naming conventions can make code base more consistent and easier to understand, navigate and work with.
+Following naming conventions can make codebase more consistent and easier to understand, navigate and work with.

 ## Examples